wiheto/teneto/docs/tutorial/networkrepresentation.rst

 Which means there are 3 nodes and 5 time-points.

-Certain metainformatoin is automatically used in the plotting tools.
+Certain metainformation is automatically used in the plotting tools.
 For example, you can add some meta information using the *nodelabels* (give names to the nodes), *timelabels* (give names to the time points), and *timeunit* arguments.

   >>> import matplotlib.pyplot as plt